johanhaleby/occurrent/doc/architecture/decisions/0004-mongodb-datetime-representation.md

 ## Consequences

 This decision is quite sad since it's still very common represent time in Java application as a `Date`.
 In these cases it would be perfectly fine to use the native `ISODate` in MongoDB.
-If converting a `Date` to a `ZonedDateTime` it would be possible to get the best of both worlds and just store the `Date` in MongoDB and one of the nice benefits of using CloudEvents are lost.
+If converting a `Date` to a `OffsetDateTime` it would be possible to get the best of both worlds and just store the `Date` in MongoDB and one of the nice benefits of using CloudEvents are lost.